tapasvimoturu/marketplaceapi/README.md

    Used Spring Boot to create initial Project and Spring Data/Mongo DB for transaction/persistence.Used Mongo DB as it don’t need any pre defined schema and we might have different kinds of Projects in Market Place with different fields.

+Database “marketplace” will be created in mongo db first time when we save Project/Bid.

+## **How to use**
+For Launching the application just open the project in eclipse and run as spring boot application it will run in embedded tomcat.

 In src/main/resources/application.properties we have to give configurations for mongo db like below